 Traveling to Cabo from Canada and Europe

-Flying to Cabo, you’ll need a valid passport, and it is strongly advised that the passport is valid for at least 6-months after the date of travel.
+Flying to Cabo, you’ll need a valid passport.
+It is strongly recommended that the passport will be valid for at least 6 months after the date of travel.

-British tourists can travel to Cabo without a visa so long as they own a valid UK passport, are visiting for tourism purposes, and are staying less than 30 days.
+British tourists can travel to Cabo without a visa so long as they travel with a valid UK passport, are visiting for tourism purposes, and are staying less than 30 days.

 As of next year, UK tourists to Cabo will also be able to fly direct to the region for the first time, meaning that Cabo is more accessible than ever to those in Europe.